-The 27 kilometres of trail includes packed earth, crushed stone, asphalt and boardwalks; some sections are steep and hilly.
+The nature trails are classed as wilderness trails with surfaces that include packed earth, crushed stone, asphalt and boardwalks; some sections are steep and hilly.
 Trails are not plowed or sandy during the winter.
 During spring thaws and after rains earthen trails become muddy.
 Please take appropriate caution.